 We have a page dedicated to the Honors Program sessions at SOAR this summer.
 Please follow this link to find out more: Honors Orientation Information for Freshmen.
 (Link will go live when we update for SOAR 2021.)

-Information for accepted incoming first-year students for fall 2019:
+Information for accepted incoming first-year students for fall 2020:

 Incoming freshmen accepted to the University Honors Program will need to take care of the following items outlined below.

-Honors Living Learning Community and Housing
+More details about the Honors Living Learning Community and Housing here!

 By living surrounded by other students just as dedicated to their academic pursuits, your drive to succeed will be fueled and matched.
 Lifelong friendships and networks are formed in the residence halls, and living in the Honors Community will give you proximity to your classmates from honors courses as you form study groups, hold movie nights, or just hang out and debate the big ideas until the wee hours.

-We want the Honors Living-Learning Community to be your new home, not to replace the one you left behind but rather to welcome you to your life as a scholar.
+We want the Honors Living Learning Community to be your new home, not to replace the one you left behind but rather to welcome you to your life as a scholar.
 Students like you thrive in these types of environments.

-Last updated: 12/10/2018
+Last updated: 10/27/2020